-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Conduct a feasibility assessment of the value of and most effective means of sharing data across multiple systems within the data collection process, such as crash and citation, for consistency and accuracy of data.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Conduct a feasibility assessment of the value of and most effective means of sharing data across multiple systems within the data collection process, such as crash and citation, for consistency and accuracy of data.
 Feasibility study report.
 (Note: This is a project that will be addressed in the future, when all stewards are ready and funding is available to support the study.)
-Future effort Future effort Explore the value and the feasibility of developing a centralized database for warning tickets that would be available to law enforcement officers and other stakeholders, such as researchers, in the road safety community.
-Feasibility study report.
-(Note: This is a low priority issue based on recent discussions with NHTSA and will be discussed at a later time.)
-Decided not to do it.
-Decided not to do it.
-Will remove in the next version of the TR Plan.
-Conduct demonstration projects to illustrate the Data Linkage Project In progress Ongoing feasibility and value of data integration.
-Repeat Offenders Project In progress
+Future effort Future effort Conduct demonstration projects to illustrate the feasibility and value of data integration.
+MVC Injury Data Linkage Project Repeat Offenders Project Ongoing In progress Ongoing: GHSP data outcome project; NC-CISS